 You'll likely start by seeing your family doctor or a general practitioner.
 You may then be referred to a doctor who specializes in disorders of the immune system (immunologist).

 Here's some information to help you get ready for your appointment and to know what to expect from your doctor.

 What you can do

-Preparing a list of questions ahead of time can help you make the most of the time with your doctor or your child's doctor.
+Preparing a list of questions can help you make the most of the time with the doctor.
 For primary immunodeficiency, some basic questions to ask include:

 What to expect from your doctor

 To help decide whether recurrent infections could be due to primary immunodeficiency, your doctor will begin by asking a number of questions, such as what health problems you have, how long infections last, how severe they are and whether they respond to treatment.
 Your doctor will also want to know whether any close relatives have an inherited immune system disorder.
 Your doctor will perform a physical examination to look for clues that may indicate the cause of your illness.